kmwang123/cme211-notes/ExamReview2.md

 2 1
 ```

-### Passing an array to a function
+### Passing an array to a function: Passes by COPY

-This convention is pass by copy or value
+This convention is pass by COPY

 `src/array6b.cpp`: